Skip to content

-Job Opportunity: Natural Capital Community Partnerships Adviser
+Job Opportunity: Community Partnerships Adviser (Natural Capital)

 Introduction

-Community Land Scotland is recruiting an Adviser as part of our new Natural Capital Community Partnerships team (NCCP).
-This new role will cover the South of Scotland.
+Community Land Scotland is recruiting an Adviser as part of our Natural Capital Community Partnerships team (NCCP).

 Job Details